logn133/Python-Downloads-Cleaner/README.md

 ```Python
 debug = True
 ```
-The other main boolean is `keepOldFiles`, set this to true if you want to move all old files to a folder instead of deleting them.
+The other main boolean is `keepOldFiles`, set this to true if you want to move all old files to a folder called **OLD** instead of deleting them.
 ```Python
 keepOldFiles = True
 ```